plone/training/plone_training_config/instructions.rst

 .. warning::

-    If you already have a ``training`` directory because you followed the **Installing Plone without vagrant** instructions above, you should either delete it or rename it.
+    If you already have a ``training`` directory because you followed the **Installing Plone without vagrant** instructions above, you should either delete it, rename it, or use a different name below.

 .. code-block:: bash